tjapit/quartz/content/perms/202508130442-on-subjectivity.md

 > to you, although I hope that this book will serve to direct your attention to
 > it."
 (Oaklander 8)

-I love Existentialism (yes, it's an -ism, and what? told you, contradictions) because it's one of the first times that something had pointed me to my own subjectivity instead of telling me what I should or shouldn't do.
+I love this because it's one of the first times that something had pointed me to my own subjectivity instead of telling me what I should or shouldn't do, "Ah, this guy gets it."

-For me, my existentialist moment was in the Fall of 2021, I was in the library, borrowing Oaklander's book.
+For me, my existentialist moment came in the Fall of 2021.
+I was in the library, borrowing and reading through Oaklander's book.
 And honestly?
 I never really liked reading, I sucked at it.
 I read slow and stuff on the page just never stuck with me, which discouraged me even more.
-Looking back, the frequent thought loops of "I've survived so far without reading much; why start now?" was an ego defense that came from insecurity and stopped me from ever picking up something to read.
-But this book kept me hooked, I had goosebumps all over my body reading through that paragraph.
-Suddenly, it didn't really matter whether I was good or bad at reading, I just really wanted to read that book.
+Looking back, the frequent thought loops of "I've survived so far without reading much; why start now?" was an ego defense—rooted in insecurity—which stopped me from ever picking up something to read and sticking with it.
+Despite this, the book kept me hooked, I had goosebumps all over my body reading through that paragraph and subsequent passages.
+Suddenly, it didn't really matter whether I was good or bad at reading, I just really wanted to read.
 It certainly pointed me in the right direction at the time, and more recently, it's signaled me again to write something with it, anything.

-Hopefully you've felt something similar to what I exeperienced with this book.
-Whether that signal comes from Christianity for you, Buddhist traditions, Kundalini practices, ancient Greek philosophy, etc.; it's something invaluable for you to go deeper into yourself, your subjectivity, in a world that pulls our attention more and more outside of ourselves.
+Hopefully you've felt something similar to what I exeperienced with Oaklander's book — it's invigorating.
+Whether that signal comes from Christianity for you, Buddhist traditions, Kundalini practices, ancient Greek philosophy, etc.; going deeper into yourself—your subjectivity—is invaluable, especially in a world that pulls our attention more and more outside of ourselves.
 If this resonates, I highly recommend the book from Oaklander, it's a big part of the inspiration for this article.

-Back to subjectivity. (which ironically, talking about it pulls us away from our own subjectivity)
+Back to subjectivity.

 What I learned from this book was that: The only Truth there is, is the truth for you.
 Forget about objective truth, forget about what other people think,